 From the legacy of Aldo Leopold and John Muir to our famous farmers' markets and restaurants, Madison's roots in agriculture and farm-to-table philosophies help us stand out as a dining destination.

 Madison offers many ways to shop green, as well.
 REAP Food Group works to grow a local food system that supports small family farms and locally-owned businesses.
 Look for the "Buy Fresh, Buy Local" emblem while shopping in town, and you'll know you're shopping locally.
 For more than 35 years, Willy Street Co-op East and Willy Street Co-op West have been Madison's largest consumer-owned natural food stores, adding a third location, Willy Street Co-op North, in 2016.
 There you can find locally grown and prepared dishes, and hundreds of fresh produce items daily.
 Of course, the nationally renowned Dane County Farmers' Market is another way to eat clean.
-With multiple locations, including Hilldale on Madison's near west side, Fitchburg, Greenway Station in Middleton, and Cambridge, eating locally has never been easier.
+There's even a winter market for the colder months, located inside the Monona Terrace Community and Convention Center.